mjz-smu/codelab_instructions/README.md

 on default machine types in the default region.
 You can read more about the **standard_set** later in this lab.

-Instead, it is more common to choose specific benchmarks and options, such as project, cloud provider, zone, and machine_type, using **command-line flags**.
+Instead, it is more common to choose specific benchmarks and options using **command-line flags**.

 ### The project, cloud provider, zones, and machine_type flags